Skip to main content

 A.R.S. § 33-224(B)

 This is good news for property owners.
-It means you have complete freedom to plan for your property however you see fit, without outdated common law restrictions getting in the way.
+It means you have complete freedom to plan for your property however you see fit.
+Outdated common law restrictions do not get in the way.
 Modern estate planning tools like trusts provide far more flexible and effective ways to manage how property passes across generations.

 33-224.
 Effect of conveyance purporting to create fee tail; effect of conveyance by tenant in tail A. A devise, gift, grant or other conveyance which creates or transfers an estate which, at common law, would be an estate in fee tail, shall be deemed and have the effect of a conveyance in fee simple.
 B. A devise, gift, grant or other conveyance made by a person holding an estate under a conveyance which at common law would have given such person an estate in fee tail shall have effect as though such person were holding a fee simple estate.